-Finding good apps that work on Raspberry Pi is important if you want to use it to replace your desktop computer.
+Finding good apps that work on Raspberry Pi is important if you plan on using it as a replacement for your desktop computer.

-I used my Raspberry Pi as a desktop PC during two days before writing this article.
+I used my Raspberry Pi as a desktop PC for two days prior to writing this article.

-It explains to you which apps I’ve found useful to replace your main computer with a Raspberry Pi.
+This article explains which apps I found useful when replacing your main computer with a Raspberry Pi.